akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### The Fifth Week

 It was almost dusk on Monday when a child came running through the gate posts to the hall, bare feet slapping the hard earth.
-‘Horsemen, my lady!
+'Horsemen, my lady!
 Many horsemen on the Roman road!
-Many are heading for the castle, but some are turning this way!’
+Many are heading for the castle, but some are turning this way!'

 Beatrice set down the herb bundles she had been tying and wiped her hands on her apron.
 Her heart was beating too fast.
 She had been waiting for this, for something to break the long silence at last.
 Surely they had news of her father.
 Why else would they come.

-‘How many men?’ she asked.
+'How many men?' she asked.

-‘Five and one, my lady.
-All in the King’s colours.
-They blew a horn three times.’
+'Five and one, my lady.
+All in the King's colours.
+They blew a horn three times.'
 He was proud of knowing his numbers.

 Beatrice walked to the gate and watched them come.

 Six.
 A royal party.
 A messenger, his escort, a knight, and other riders.

 She had not been to the gate in days.
 She had stopped hoping.
-And now this — riders in the King’s livery, a messenger, a knight, a chance of news.
+And now this — riders in the King's livery, a messenger, a knight, a chance of news.

 She felt a flush of shame — not for waiting, but for having stopped.
 She had made herself small, wrapped herself in the dull grey of giving up.
-And now the King’s riders were here, and she was not ready.
+And now the King's riders were here, and she was not ready.
 She had not expected this at all.

 However, the Lady of Stanwey would not show fear.
 She straightened her shoulders and stood tall, though she trembled inwardly.

+### The King's riders

+The riders came up the lane at a steady trot, six riders in the King's livery.
+At their head rode a young knight in a fine grey cloak, handsome and confident, his horse a handsome chestnut colour.
+Everything about him spoke of his expectation to be greeted with deference.
+Behind him rode five men-at-arms and grooms.

+Beatrice stood in the yard.
+She did not curtsy.
+She did not smile.
+She was the Lady of Stanwey, and her father was gone, and she would not show weakness.

+The lead rider reined in before her.
+He did not dismount.

+'This is Stanwey?' he asked.

+'It is.'

+He unrolled a parchment, his voice formal, carrying across the yard.

+'By command of Henry, King of the English, the holder of this holding shall render for the King's table: two feathered arrows and a fowl, to be delivered within the week.
+This is the King's will.'

+Beatrice met his eyes.
+She did not ask about the fowl.
+She did not protest.
+She simply acknowledged the demand.

+'I understand.
+We will provide as the King requires.'

+He studied her a moment.
+'You are the lady of this holding?'

+'I am Beatrice of Stanwey.
+My father is Harold Red-Wolf.
+He is away with the King's host in Wales.'

+'I see.'

+He looked to assess her.
+A young woman alone, running an estate.

+Beatrice glanced at the soldiers, their dusty clothes, their tired horses.
+They had ridden far.

+'You will be thirsty after your journey,' she said.
+'I will bring you something to drink.'

+She turned and walked towards the hall.

 ---

-### The King’s riders

-The riders came up the lane at a steady trot, six riders in the King’s livery.
-The lead rider was a messenger carrying a parchment sealed with royal wax.
-Behind him rode a knight in a fine grey cloak, his horse a handsome chestnut colour.
-Two men-at-arms flanked them, and two grooms brought up the rear, leading pack mules loaded with supplies.
-None of them had her father’s broad build or familiar seat in the saddle.

-The lead rider reined in and unrolled the parchment.
-His voice was loud, formal, carrying across the yard.

-’By command of Henry, King of the English, the holder of this holding shall render for the King’s table: two feathered arrows and a fowl, to be delivered within the week.
-The King hunts in Rockingham Forest and expects his table to be well supplied.
-This is the King’s will.’

-Beatrice’s stomach turned.
-Her hand went to Goosie before she had even thought, gathering the warm white feathers against her chest.
-She would have to pay a neighbour for a bird, since Stanwey Hall had none suitable.

-‘I understand,‘ said the young Lady of Stanwey, her voice holding steady.
-‘The holding shall supply my Lord the King as you say.’

-Beatrice watched the messenger direct his horse around. *The King hunts in Rockingham.*

-‘Sir,’ she called. ’Since the King comes here, does that mean that our men are also returning?
-Is the royal host standing down or remaining?’

-The messenger nodded, ‘The Welsh sued for peace and the war is ended.’

-He turned to ride on, but Beatrice called out again.
-‘Any tidings of my father, Harold, called Red-Wolf.
-Have you word of him?
-Is he well?’

-The messenger paused, frowning.
-‘I do not know, my lady, since we were over ten thousand in number.
-However, I expect that men from the Midlands will not be far behind our Lord the King.’

-Her facial expression fell as she let the men go.

----

-### Tidings of my father

-Beatrice blinked away tears of disappointment.
-She had waited so long.

-‘I may have word of your father.’

-The voice came from behind her.
-She turned to see a knight dismounting.
-He was young and handsome, his clothes travel-stained, and his smile warm.

-‘I believe I saw him at the muster,’ he said.
-‘I heard he took a blow at the ford, nothing serious.’

-Beatrice gasped and felt as though a blow had struck her too.
-‘He was wounded?’

-‘Merely a blow, or so I heard.’
-The knight’s smile tightened slightly.
-‘The man was walking about when I saw him.’

-Her relief was so sudden that it left her knees dangerously weak.
-For many weeks, she had imagined the worst, waking from terrifying dreams of his death.
-Now, the sheer reality of his survival pierced her, sharp and dizzying.

-She reached out instinctively to steady herself, her hand nearly catching the sleeve of his fine grey cloak before she stopped herself.

-‘And you are —’

-‘Sir Guy de Montfort.’
-He bowed, low and smooth.
-‘At your service, my lady.’

-‘I am Beatrice.
-Daughter of Harold Red-Wolf.’
-Tears pricked the backs of her eyes, completely melting her hard-won composure.
-‘And I thank you—God bless you for it, sir.
-You have no true idea what this news means to me.
-I felt entirely in the dark.’

-Sir Guy’s smile broadened, his eyes locking onto her flushed face.
-‘I am delighted to hear it.
-I think your father‘s face lights up when he speaks of you.
-He is surely proud of his clever daughter.
-And he worries.
-That is why I delayed.’

-She felt her cheeks flush.
-He had waited for her.
-For a moment she was unsure what to say.
-‘That is very kind.
-But I should not keep you,’ she said, suddenly noticing the messenger and his escort turning onto the Roman road at the end of the lane.
-‘You all ride to Rockingham, I assume?’

-‘We do.
-But I will pass by again on my return.’
-He mounted his horse, but paused, looking down at her.
-‘Sooner if I have more news.’

-‘That is most kind.’

-‘It is my honour.’
-His eyes lingered on her for a moment too long.
-Then he turned and rode after the others.

-Beatrice stood at the gate, watching him go.
-She felt lighter than she had in weeks.

-*Goosie waddled to her side and hissed softly at all the retreating soldiers.*
+### It is curious

+She returned with a pitcher and cups.
+She poured for the soldiers first with practiced efficiency and they drank gratefully.
+Then she turned to the knight.
+For a moment they stood there.
+Her hand on the cup.
+His reaching for it.
+The silence stretched.

+'You are holding my drink hostage?' he said, amused.

+Beatrice started.
+'Oh, I beg your pardon.'

+She frowned, not at him, but at herself.
+She had not meant to do that.
+She released the cup slightly, then held it again.

+'It is curious though,' she said.
+'I thought the King's business was with the Welsh, not with the hunt.'

+He laughed, a short, wry sound.

+'You are indeed right.
+The King has not yet arrived in person, but as the war is ended, he doubtless desires a respite with his queen.'

+Beatrice blinked.
+'The war is ended?'

+The words tumbled out of her mouth unintended, cup gripped tightly in her hand.
+She looked down at it, then back up at him.

+'I suppose he will be home soon,' she murmured, half to herself.

+Then she looked up, meeting his eyes directly.

+'Sir, have you any word of my father?
+He went with the levies to Wales.
+I have not heard word of him.'

+He was not surprised by the question, one he had heard often.
+But her quiet challenge... that was different.
+She was not pleading.
+She was not desperate.
+She was simply waiting.

+He decided to play with her a little.

+'I heard a rumour that he took a blow at the ford.'

+He watched her face, waiting for the flinch, the fear, the plea.

+'Nothing serious.
+The man was walking about after.'

+Beatrice's face flooded with relief, while biting her lip.
+She released the cup without a word.

+He took it and as he drank, he watched her.

+'‘I must confess that I find it rather charming,‘ he said. ’ A woman who works and does not expect to be kept.'

+He tilted his head, as if admiring a curiosity.

+'That said, it must be tiresome, I imagine, managing, providing, tending all this.
+Most women of the royal court are not so burdened, but comfortable.
+It is a different life altogether, one of leisure, of appreciation.'

+He said it lightly, as if he were being kind, as if he were sympathising with her, offering her a glimpse of a better world.
+His smile was warm.
+His voice was gentle.

+A sudden flush crept up Beatrice's neck, and she studied her feet while waiting patiently for him to finish.

+He noticed.
+His smile faltered.
+He leaned down slightly from his saddle, his tone softening.
+'What is it?'

+Beatrice seemed distressed, but spoke calmly, as though explaining something to a child.
+She forced her chin up, her gaze cutting through his easy confidence with a sudden, rigid stillness.

+'I am not those women, I am the Lady of Stanwey.'

+She said it as if it were the simplest truth in the world.

+He blinked as a flicker of confusion crossed his face.

+His knuckles tightened on the leather reigns.
+He was not used to being dismissed, and yet he could not stop watching as she collected the remaining cups from the soldiers.

+He sat a little higher in his saddle, his gaze fixed on the door of the hall long after she had stepped through it, lost in thought.

 ---